A Visual Guide to React Rendering - useCallback

 This way, it’s a bit more obvious.
 The handler

-stores a value for onClick
+stores a value for the onClick

 prop.
 Whenever this value changes, the Child re-renders.
 We know from the second chapter that functions are non-primitive values and are compared by reference.